beakeyz/lighthouse-os/src/drivers/README.md

 # External Aniva drivers

-Here we put all the external and hardware-specific drivers for Aniva, much like linux does
+Here we put any userspace supporting, hardware specific, obscure filesystem, or other drivers for Aniva, that we might need eventually, but not directly at boot time